PhilDay-CT/cheriot-demos/configuration_broker/README.md

 There are three main roles:
 * Providers supply the values for one or more items.
-* Consumers react when the value of an iterm changes.
+* Consumers react when the value of an item changes.
 * The Broker provides an abstaction layer between Providers and Consumers; it holds the current value and maintains the version for each item.
+The Broker is passive, in that it only responds to calls from a Provider or Consumer.
+All operations take place on a thread calling into the Broker, and it does not call though to any other compartments (so it provides isolation between the different roles).

 The model is similar to a pub/sub architecture with a single retained message for each item and a security policy defined at build time through static sealed capabilities.
 The configuration data is declarative so there is no need or value in maintaining a full sequence of updates; each new version is a complete definition of the required configuration item.